-Delaware Valley College’s Sydney J. Markovitz Breeding Center is home to 25 Standardbred broodmares, varying numbers of foals and yearlings, as well as a varying number of Standardbred stallions.
+Delaware Valley College’s Sydney J. Markovitz Equine Breeding Center is home to a thriving broodmare band, a varying number of industry-proven stallions and a rotating cohort of foals, weanlings and yearlings.

 The Breeding Center has a full-time Stable Manager position, with housing on property, as well as student staff who help with the everyday needs of the facility.
 Equine Science and Management students have the opportunity to assist with the daily operations of the Breeding Center, as well.
 Students are an integral part of the horses’ daily routine, including stall cleaning, health care and feeding.
 They are also guided through tasks such as recognizing and treating lameness and illness, collecting stallions, breeding mares, delivering foals, and presenting yearlings at sales.
 Students also have the opportunity to work as grooms and horse handlers for outside sale companies and consigners or intern with various industry breeders while completing their degree.